-Interest rate exposures: This indicator is set to control the Authority's exposure to interest rate risk.
+Interest rate exposures.
+This indicator is set to control the Authority's exposure to interest rate risk.
 Based on the current level of investments held, the one-year revenue impact of a 1% rise or fall in interest rates will be:

-Interest rate risk indicator Limit One-year revenue impact of a 1% rise in interest rates £665,000 One-year revenue impact of a 1% fall in interest rates -£665,000
+Interest rate risk indicator Limit One-year revenue impact of a 1% rise or fall in interest rates £700,000

-Maturity structure of borrowing: This indicator is set to control the Authority's exposure to refinancing risk.
+Maturity structure of borrowing.
+This indicator is set to control the Authority's exposure to refinancing risk.
 The upper and lower limits on the maturity structure of borrowing will be: